NativeScript/docs-v7/docs/ui/theme.md

 ### Loading Variables and Mixins

-In order to load all core theme variables and mixins, you only need this import:
+To load all core theme variables and mixins, you only need this import:

 ```CSS
 @import '~@nativescript/theme/scss/variables';